deepanshs/mrinversion/docs/getting_started.rst

     :context: close-figs
     :include-source:

-    >>> predicted_signal = s_lasso.predict(K)
+    >>> residuals = s_lasso.residuals(K, data_object)

-The argument of the `predict` method is the kernel.
-We provide the original kernel K because we desire the prediction of the original data and not the compressed data.
+The argument of the `residuals` method is the kernel and the signal data.
+We provide the original kernel, K, because we desire the residuals corresponding to the original data and not the compressed data.

 Statistical learning of tensor parameters
 -----------------------------------------

-The linear model trained with the combined l1 and l2 priors, such as the smooth LASSO estimator used here, the solution depends on the choice of the hyperparameters.
+The solution from a linear model trained with the combined l1 and l2 priors, such as the smooth LASSO estimator used here, depends on the choice of the hyperparameters.
-The solution shown in the above figure is when :math:`\alpha=0.1` and :math:`\lambda=1\times 10^{-4}`.
+The solution shown in the above figure is when :math:`\alpha=0.01` and :math:`\lambda=1\times 10^{-4}`.
 Although it's a solution, it is unknown if this is the best solution.
 For this, we employ the statistical learning-based model, such as the `n`-fold cross-validation.

-The :class:`~mrinversion.linear_model.SmoothLassoCV` class
-is designed to solve the smooth-lasso problem for a range of :math:`\alpha` and :math:`\lambda` values and determine the best solution using the `n`-fold cross-validation.
-Here, we search the best model on a :math:`10 \times 10` :math:`\alpha`-:math:`\lambda` grid, using a 10-fold cross-validation statistical learning method.
+The :class:`~mrinversion.linear_model.SmoothLassoCV` class is designed to solve the smooth-lasso problem for a range of :math:`\alpha` and :math:`\lambda` values and determine the best solution using the `n`-fold cross-validation.
+Here, we search the best model on a :math:`10 \times 10` pre-defined :math:`\alpha`-:math:`\lambda` grid, using a 10-fold cross-validation statistical learning method.
 The :math:`\lambda` and :math:`\alpha` values are sampled uniformly on a logarithmic scale as,

 .. plot::
     :format: doctest